 No one knows for sure what Paul's thorn in the flesh was.
 But many scholars believe that it was an eye ailment.
 The Greek word rendered as thorn in 2 Corinthians 12:7 is skolops (σκόλοψ), which means withered at the front.
 It is derived from two other words, skelos (σκέλος), meaning to parch and optanomai (ὀπτάνομαι), meaning to gaze.

 When someone in the movement does get sick they simply deny that they are sick.
 They claim that what appears to be an ailment is actually just a symptom put on them by the devil.
 This they claim, is done in order to fool them into believing that they are sick when they are not.
 The danger here is obvious.
 Ignoring symptoms can lead to greater problems – sometimes, even death.

 Larry and Lucky Parker paid a high price for their dedication to the Faith teachers.
 In their book We Let Our Son Die, they tell how, in accordance with the teachings of the Word of Faith Movement, they withheld insulin from their diabetic son.
 He lapsed into a coma and died.

 A recent news report revealed the following: "A Benny Hinn crusade … became a tragedy for four people – including a baby and a young child – who died while awaiting a miracle healing from Hinn.
 All had been hospitalized but had left the hospital to attend the crusade" (Religious News Service, May 8, 2000).
 Unfortunately these are not the only examples.

-The Faith teachers themselves are not immune from sickness.
+The Faith teachers themselves are not immune to sickness.
 Kenneth Hagin has suffered at least four cardiovascular crises including one full-scale heart stoppage.
 Paul Crouch also suffers from heart problems.
 Fred Price's wife has been stricken with cancer and has thanked her doctors for radiation and chemotherapy.
 And yet they continue to teach falsely.